-What makes the 21st century classroom so very different than the conventional style classroom we likely grew up in?
+What makes the 21st century classroom so very different than the conventional style classroom we likely grew up with?

 That's a question many educators are learning the answer to every day.
 It's not just the technology that has evolved.
 The way we learn is being challenged and new teaching methods are rising to the top.
 The classroom and the environment have truly become the third teacher and play a role in improving accountability, thus leading to better grades.
 The 21st century classroom encourages productivity and helps students experience skills that will help them in the workforce someday.